nicmart/Building/README.md

 the abstract builder class sets for itself a callback that returns the builded value.

+### Other examples
+For testing purposes I have included an [ArrayBuilder](https://github.com/nicmart/Building/blob/master/examples/Array.php) and an [ObjectBuilder](https://github.com/nicmart/Building/blob/master/examples/Object.php) in the repository.

 ## Drawbacks

-You have to be aware of some drawbacks of fluent interface and method chaining in general:
+You have to be aware of some drawbacks of fluent interfaces and method chaining in general:

 - Code completion: although there is no use of magic methods, the specific builder type returned by the `end()` is known only at runtime, so IDES fail to autocomplete builder methods after an `end()`.